akaron/kubeadm_aws/ansible/example/prometheus-chart/README.md

+# Prerequisites
+* deploy `cert-manager` as shown in `../cert-manager/steps.md`
+  - assume the cert-manager is deployed with the Issuer `letsencrypt-staging`

-Here I use the hosted domain name `apicat.xyz`, change it to your own domain (in yaml files and also in the commands or descriptions below).
+Note that I use the hosted domain name `apicat.xyz` while deploying the cert-manager and in this tutorial, change it to your domain (in yaml files and also in the commands or descriptions below).

-Here assume the cert-manager is deployed with the Issuer "letsencrypt-staging" (see `../cert-manager`).
+# Prepare
 Add helm repo and update repo if not yet
 ```
-helm repo add stable https://kubernetes-charts.storage.googleapis.com
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts
+helm repo add kube-state-metrics https://kubernetes.github.io/kube-state-metrics
 helm repo update
 ```